S2AM3D: Scale-controllable Part Segmentation of 3D Point Clouds: Experiments

 \textbf{Metrics.} We use Intersection over Union (IoU) as the evaluation metric.
 The metric is computed across all parts of a single object to obtain the per-sample score, which is subsequently averaged over the entire dataset.
 For interactive segmentation, we follow the strategy in Point-SAM~\cite{zhou2024point}, which selects the prompt point for each part as the interior point farthest from its boundary.
 All methods are evaluated on 10,000 points normalized to the unit sphere.
 For full segmentation, we follow the experimental protocol in P\textsuperscript{3}-SAM~\cite{ma2025p3}.
 For our method, a point prompt is provided to the model for each ground-truth part to generate its mask.
 These masks are then consolidated to yield a comprehensive segmentation for the entire object.
 Please refer to Suppl. for more information.

 \textbf{Results.} We report quantitative results of interactive segmentation in Table~\ref{tab:inter_exp}.
 Although our method can optionally incorporate scale prompts to boost performance, we also provide a non-scale version to ensure a fair comparison with the other two methods~\cite{zhou2024point,ma2025p3}.
 Table~\ref{tab:inter_exp} shows that S$^2$AM3D achieves the best results in both datasets~\cite{yang2024sampart3d,liu2023partslip}.
-With the input of scale prompts, our method further achieves a performance gain of 12.05\% and 16.24\%, demonstrating the effectiveness of our scale-aware decoding.
+With the input of scale prompts, our method further achieves a performance gain of 14.72\% and 14.99\%, demonstrating the effectiveness of our scale-aware decoding.
 The qualitative results in Figure~\ref{fig:exp_interactive} are basically consistent with the quantitative results.
 Our model produces segmentations largely consistent with the GT without scale condition; supplying scale guidance corrects the few cases of granularity mismatch by calibrating the level of detail.

-For full segmentation, Table~\ref{tab:full_seg} shows that S$^2$AM3D achieves the best score on PartNet\text{-}E~\cite{liu2023partslip}.
+For full segmentation, Table~\ref{tab:full_seg} shows that S$^2$AM3D achieves 63.29 mIoU on PartObjaverse-Tiny and 77.98 mIoU on PartNet\text{-}E~\cite{liu2023partslip}.
 We also visualize the segmentation results in Figure~\ref{fig:exp_fullseg}.
 Constrained by 2D priors, methods like PartField~\cite{liu2025partfield} and SAMPart3D~\cite{yang2024sampart3d} produce segmentations with poor 3D consistency.
 On the other hand, 3D native methods like SAMesh~\cite{tang2024segment} and P\textsuperscript{3}-SAM~\cite{ma2025p3} tend to fail in some long-tailed cases.
 In contrast, S$^2$AM3D effectively circumvents these issues, achieving segmentation with higher completeness and better consistency on complex structures.